urwid/urwid/docs/manual/textlayout.rst

 Custom Text Layouts
 ===================

-The :class:`StandardTextLayout` is set as the class variable :attr:`Text.layout`.
-Individual :class:`Text` widgets may use a different layout class, or you can change the default by setting the :attr:`Text.layout` class variable itself.
+The :class:`~urwid.text_layout.StandardTextLayout` is set as the class variable :attr:`~urwid.widget.Text.layout`.
+Individual :class:`~urwid.widget.Text` widgets may use a different layout class, or you can change the default by setting the :attr:`~urwid.widget.Text.layout` class variable itself.

-A custom text layout class should extend the :class:`TextLayout` base class and return text layout structures from its :meth:`layout` method (see above).
+A custom text layout class should extend the :class:`~urwid.text_layout.TextLayout` base class and return text layout structures from its :meth:`layout` method (see above).

 `TextLayout reference <http://excess.org/urwid/reference.html#TextLayout>`_